lukasdoering/Infinite-AI/README.md

 ## Roadmap

 - [x] Speech Recognition
-- [x] Answers based on my own AI Model (Trained with a library of books), answers can currently only be output in text
+- [x] Answers based on my own AI Model, answers can currently only be output to text
-- [ ] Voice Output
+- [x] Voice Output
 - [ ] First ealry Alpha Release

 See the [open issues](https://github.com/lukasdoering/Infinite-AI/issues) for a full list of proposed features (and known issues).